Ladbrokes Coral: History

 Ladbrokes acquired Texas Homecare, a chain of DIY stores, in 1986.
 In October 1987, it acquired Hilton International from Allegis Corporation for £645 million, gaining 91 hotels and the rights to the Hilton brand outside the United States.
 Ladbrokes acquired Vernons Football Pools in 1989.

 Stein retired in January 1994, under pressure from investors because of the company's rising debts and losses.
-Under new management, Ladbrokes focused on its core areas of hotels and gambling, and began to divest other parts of its business.
+Under the new management and direction of Peter George, Ladbrokes focused on its core areas of hotels and gambling, and began to divest other parts of its business.
 Texas Homecare was sold to Sainsbury's in January 1995 for £290 million.

 Ladbrokes' extensive portfolio of commercial and residential real estate, valued at £1 billion in 1993, was sold off in pieces and by March 1997 was down to £70 million.
 As part of its redoubled focus on gambling, Ladbrokes returned to casinos in September 1994, with a £50 million purchase of three clubs in London, which it stated was the first step in building an international casino business.

+In 1997, Peter George and Steve Bollenbach worked to create the strategic alliance between Hilton Hotels Corporation and Hilton International (the lodging subsidiary of Hilton Group.)
+This alliance ultimately paved the way for the 2006 acquisition of Hilton International by Hilton Hotels Corporation.

 In September 1998, Ladbrokes purchased Coral, a chain of betting shops with 891 locations, from Bass plc for £363 million.
 The UK Government, however, ordered Ladbrokes to sell Coral after the Monopolies and Mergers Commission found that the acquisition was anti-competitive.

 The Coral business, except for 59 shops in Ireland and Jersey, was sold in a management buyout financed by Morgan Grenfell Private Equity for £390 million in February 1999.
 In March 1999, the company acquired Stakis Hotels for £1.3 billion, gaining 53 hotels and 22 casinos.
-Later that year, Ladbrokes renamed itself as Hilton Group plc, to reflect its increasing focus on the hotel business, which had come to represent over 80 percent of the company's assets.
+Later that year, Ladbrokes renamed itself as Hilton Group plc, to reflect its increasing focus on the hotel business, which had come to represent over 80 per cent of the company's assets.

 In August 1999, Hilton Group decided to dispose of its gambling operations outside of Europe due to disappointing results.
 Most of the assets, including racetracks and casinos in the United States and bingo and betting businesses in South America, were sold by 2001.
 In addition, the company sold its twenty-seven casinos in the United Kingdom to the Gala Group in December 2000 for £236 million.

 In February 2006, the company sold its hotel operations to Hilton Hotels Corporation for £3.5 billion, and once more rebranded itself as Ladbrokes plc.
 In March 2007, the Vernons brand was sold to Sportech.